-This story was published on 2 October 2018.
+This story was first published on 2 October 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Self-motivated and determined, Neil Jameson, 59, is an inspiring example of a mature-aged person who persisted and didn’t let himself be discouraged in his job search.
 He’s now reaping the rewards.